 Those rules made sense.
 When you read them, you thought “this all makes sense,” it was very detailed and covered a lot of situations.
 But after using the system for 8 years, a lot of players were thinking “1,600 words just to grab someone?”
 Well, they weren’t literally thinking that, they didn’t do a word count like I did, but that was the general attitude.

 That’s what D&D4 was a response to.
 “We kinda went crazy with the rules there,” WotC was saying, and a lot of people agreed.
 After being madly in love with D&D3 for about 6 years, my group gave it up.
 It was just too much work.

 D&D4 was, to us, so much more fun, so much easier, more dynamic, everyone had a selection of cool things to do every turn and the rules were so easy!
 Want to grab someone?
 Make an attack roll.
 Success?
 Now they can’t leave their square.
 That’s it.
 Done.
 It was so…refreshing.
 It wasn’t 30 minutes of fun packed into 4 hours any more.
-We were able to play ALL NIGHT without ever looking up a rule.
+We were able to play ALL NIGHT at magazines2day without ever looking up a rule.

 Now we arrive at the critical problem.

 D&D3, released into a gaming community starving for a robustly designed dungeon crawl after ten years of “story-based games.”
 HUGE pool of lapsed players to re-engage.